-Racial disparities exist in encounters with King County Sheriff’s Office, but data lacking
+Racial disparities exist in encounters with King County Sheriff’s Office, but data is lacking

 She noted that there were more than 1 million calls for service in the time period covered and force was used in 619 of them, or about 0.06%, calling it “an infinitesimal amount of use of force.”

+Dively wrote that the recommendation of adding race to the computer dispatch system is “reasonable,” but “no single system will be able to provide all the necessary data to understand the demographics of calls for service.”

+Part of the auditor’s office work plan is monitoring “emerging issues in law enforcement,” and the two audits were launched under that umbrella, given the county’s new switch to an appointed, rather than elected, sheriff.

-The Sheriff’s Office responds to about 350,000 calls for service a year, including both 911 calls and calls initiated by officers.
+The Sheriff’s Office responds to about 350,000 calls for service a year, including 911 calls and calls initiated by officers.

 King County Code may also limit officers’ ability to collect racial data, the audit found, a result of a 2018 county law that sought to make sure county data and resources weren’t used to assist federal immigration enforcement and deportations.

-The audit recommended that the Metropolitan King County Council consider amending the law to make clear that the sheriff’s office can collect race data.
+The audit recommended that the Metropolitan King County Council consider amending the law to make clear that the Sheriff’s Office can collect race data.

 The audit also found that officers were sometimes concerned they couldn’t correctly identify a person’s race.
 But, the audit found, an officer’s perception of a person’s race is still important, “because any implicit or explicit bias would be based on that perception.”